Netball and the Olympic Movement: Olympic recognition of the INF

+The requirements that sports, disciplines, and events be practised in a minimum number of countries, formerly found in Rule 47 of the Olympic Charter, were removed from the Olympic Charter in 2007.

 In July 2016, the INF adopted a policy which said, "The INF will continue to apply resources towards the goal of inclusion in the Olympic Games."
 The Olympic movement has been open to adding similar sports, and on 9 June 2017, the Executive Board of the International Olympic Committee announced that 3x3 basketball would become an official Olympic sport as of the 2020 Summer Olympics in Tokyo, Japan, for both men and women.

 Funding

 The lack of Olympic recognition hampered the globalisation of the game in developing countries because the Olympic Solidarity Movement provides access to funding for these nations through the International Olympic Committee.
 In some countries, such as Tanzania, the lack of access to Olympic funding cut off other options such as funding by the British Council.
 With official recognition, funding from the IOC, the Olympic Solidarity Movement and the British Council became available to cover costs for travel to international competitions.
 For some nations, without that assistance, trying to maintain international calibre teams was difficult.
 Olympic recognition brought money for development into the sport.
 In 2004, INF received a grant of from the IOC for development.
 INF was given an additional a year until 2007 by the Association of IOC Recognised International Sports (ARISF).

 Beyond access to funds from the IOC, state and national sporting bodies, and state and federal governments often use IOC status as a funding criteria.
 This has been the case in Australia, and British Columbia, Canada.
 In 1985, the Australian Sports Commission and the Office of the Status of Women identified five criteria for obtaining federal funding.
 One of these was "status as an Olympic sport and its size by registrations."
 In British Columbia, one of the guidelines says that in order to receive funding, "the sport must be on the program for either the 2011 or 2013 Canada Games and/or the next scheduled recognized International Multi-Sport Games (Olympics/Paralympics, Pan American or Commonwealth Games, Special Olympic World Games)".

 The IOC and its affiliated organisations give awards and scholarships.
 In 1995, two of the scholarships offered by the Oceania Olympic Training Centre were given to netballers: Janaet Snape and Darlene Marsters.
 The Oceania Olympic Training Centre also made it possible for Mona-Lisa Leka from Papua New Guinea to go to Australia to train.
 In 2007, the IOC awarded Veitu Apana Diro, the Vice-President of the NOC of Papua New, the Trophy for Oceania.
 This recognition came in part because she had created the nation's national netball organisation in 1965 and actively promoted women's involvement in netball around the country.